MaitreyaSave/WeatherApp/README.md

 That is why, to get the forecast for the next 3 days I used the `8th, 16th and 24th` element in the list.
 I also noticed that the actual data (min and max temp) that we get from that API call sometimes becomes duplicate (min temp is same as max temp) after the 3rd element.

-So, if you just want the next 3 elements (instead of the 8th, 16th and 24th), please find the variable `jumpMultiplier` and set it to the value "1".
+So, if you just want the next 3 elements (instead of the 8th, 16th and 24th), please find the variable `jumpMultiplier` and set it to the value <span style="color:red;">1</span>.
 This is just an explanation in case you were wondering as to why the min temp and max temp values are same.